 Incremental and Radical Innovation: can User Centered Design help?

 Norman and Verganti published a very interesting paper about the meaning of innovation and its two dimension: technology and meaning innovation.
+I call this the model of the mountains.
 This is a very interesting approach and method to understand a bit better the innovation landscape.
 Also, the role of user centered design and user research is discussed in relation to it.

 Norman was bothered by his analysis and tried to find examples that refuted this conclusion: he failed.
 Every radical innovation he investigated was done without design research, without careful analysis of a person’s or even a society’s needs.